wangziyang182/3DMatching/readme.md

 ## Usage
 * Mesh files are in the env/mesh folder
-* When processing mesh files you can either open the blender, open data_gen.py file, and run the script.
-Or you can run the script in command line
+* When processing mesh files you can follow the command blow.
+If you install blender in different path, then use your own blender path.

 ```
-where the script is ...
+/Applications/Blender.app/Contents/MacOS/Blender --background --python data_generation.py
 ```
 * The script will give you object pose, camera pose, camera intrinsic matrix, and the RGB-D images of objects and its corresponding packages.
 Below is a example of objects and its corresponding package and visualiztion of the matching in on the image level.